 The biochemistry minor at Shippensburg University is designed to prepare you for a career or graduate study in biochemistry and meets the recommended guidelines of both the American Society of Biological Chemists and the American Chemical Society.

-Students interested in complementing a minor in biochemistry must complete 24-28 credits in chemistry course work.
-See the Undergraduate Catalog for specific course requirements.
+Students interested in completing a minor in biochemistry must complete 24-28 credits in chemistry course work.
+The undergraduate catalog details specific course requirements.

 Students may consider joining Chemistry Club.
 Participation in activities and services through the club look great on a resume.
 It’s also a great way to network and create lasting relationships.